galaxyproject/galaxy-hub/src/events/2017-ismb-bosc/index.md

 gtn: true
 ---

-Galaxy is expected to have a significant presence at [ISMB/ECCB 2017](https://www.iscb.org/ismbeccb2017) and [BOSC 2017](https://www.open-bio.org/wiki/BOSC_2017).
-This page will list all known Galaxy related events and presentations.
+Galaxy has a significant presence at [ISMB/ECCB 2017](https://www.iscb.org/ismbeccb2017) and [BOSC 2017](https://www.open-bio.org/wiki/BOSC_2017).
+This page lists all known Galaxy related events and presentations.
 If you have something that isn't listed, please add it below (or send it to [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org)).

 [ISMB/ECCB 2017](https://www.iscb.org/ismbeccb2017) runs 21-25 July.
 [BOSC 2017](https://www.open-bio.org/wiki/BOSC_2017) runs 22-23 July, and is now integrated into the main ISMB/ECCB schedule.